ThoaShook/Easy-and-Fun-Games/README.md

     8. Create conditions based on the game rules (in order to win/lose the game)
     9. Prompt the player re-enter the input if necessary (misspell,...)

-* Below are the outcome -front end of the game 1.Welcome player!
+* Below are the outcomes of the game:
+    1.Welcome player!
 Let's play the Rock-Paper-Scissors game!
     2.The rules are:
         rock beats scissors,